modernben/forge-docs/1.0/servers/backups.md

 - The name of the storage "bucket"
 - The access / secret keys that should be used to connect to the storage service

+When using Amazon S3 in combination with an EC2 server, you can alternatively choose to use the identity of the EC2 server to stream the backup to S3 without providing credentials.
+In this case, you only need to check the "Use EC2 Assumed Role" checkbox.

 :::warning AWS IAM Permissions

 When using Amazon S3 to store your database backups, your AWS IAM user must have the following permissions for S3: